Wasenshi123/StadiaTest/README.md

 This project uses new technology from Microsoft [Service Fabric](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-overview) as a back-end server.

-This project uses WebSocket protocol for communication between client and server.
+This full version of this project uses WebSocket protocol for communication between client and server. (cannot include here)

 This could easily be an architecture for mobile game that run the service world-wide. (because of the nature of Service Fabric)